 Finally take the rest of the cherries (or other fruit) and spread them over the top of the cheesecake.
 If you aren’t using fruit you can sprinkle some granulated sugar over the entire cheesecake which will give a nice “burnt” sugar look.
 However I much more prefer the fruit pieces.

-Place the cheesecake in an oven preheated to 200 Celsius and bake for 25 minutes.
-This really depends on your oven because my oven when making this cheesecake wasn’t convection and we didn’t preheat.
-We just placed the pan in and turned the heat on max.
-So in the 25 minutes the temperature went from 0 to 230 Celsius.
-I think 200 Celsius for 25 minutes is a good estimate, but watch your oven while it bakes and pull it out when the edges caramelize like in the picture below.
+Place the cheesecake in an oven preheated to 200 Celsius and bake for 35-45 minutes.
+Make sure to watch your oven while it bakes and pull it out when the edges caramelize like in the picture below.

 After you remove the cheesecake let it rest on the counter for at least a half hour to finish setting.
 Ukrainian cheesecake isn’t traditionally eaten hot, but you can eat it warm if you want.
 I personally like to let it cool overnight and then chill in the fridge so it is super cold when I want to eat it with coffee.
 But that’s just my personal preference.